Table of Contents

 What is APY in Crypto: Definition

 APY or Annual Percentage Yield is a technique used to calculate how much money is gained on a money market account within a year.
 In other words, it allows one to monitor and calculate the accumulated interest.
-For example, if you go to our staking page and try to stake Ethereum 2.0, you will see that under your rewards the APY for your stake is displayed: 4.8% ETH + 5.1% EGG.

 In order to better understand APY, it is necessary to know the difference between simple and compounding interest.
 Simple interest refers to the interest that is only earned on the primary deposit.
 On the other hand, compounding interest is the amount accumulated on both the principal amount put into the account and the accrued interest.
 In other words, it allows one to make money over time.